tylerneylon/water/readme.md

 # Project Water

-The goal of water is to build a dynamic compiler, which is explained below.
+The goal of water is to build a fluid compiler -- an adaptable compiler that can compile or modify any programming language; this enables non-compiler-experts to evolve languages, as well as powerful cross-language developer tools.
-The project is at a very early stage, and the current code is a rough prototype of a language parser.
+The project is at a very early stage, and the current code is a rough prototype of a language parser and compiler.

 ## Primary Goal

 Let language designers and programmers focus on language, and ignore the details of building parsers, compilers, optimizers, interpreters, and debuggers.
+This modularity also allows tool developers to build for multiple languages at once.

-## Dynamic Compilers
+## Fluid Compilers

-A *dynamic compiler* is a compiler which:
+A *fluid compiler* is a compiler which:

 * can change the language as the source files are read,
 * has decoupled output modules that can produce custom bytecode or a standard